jybp/batch/README.md

 # Batch

-Package `batch` provides a way to run a number of goroutines concurrently.
+Package `batch` provides a way to run a fixed number of goroutines concurrently.
 Goroutines are executed in batches, allowing for error handling and result processing after each batch.
 It has a similar API to [errgroup.Group](https://pkg.go.dev/golang.org/x/sync/errgroup#Group).

 # Usage